This article is half-done without your Comment! *** Please share your thoughts via Comment

 The Hekaton is a new database engine, also known as SQL Server In-Memory OLTP.

-The Hekaton is a Greek word and meaning is 100 because this newly launched in-memory database is 100 times faster than the existing SQL Server engine.
+The Hekaton is a Greek word and meaning is 100 because that newly launched in-memory database which is 100 times faster than the existing SQL Server engine.

-If we look at traditional RDBMS system in which memory resources are very expensive and it optimize for disk storage.
+If we look at traditional RDBMS system, memory resources are expensive, and mostly optimize for disk storage.

-The Hekaton allows us to work with memory-optimized tables and indexes which are entirely stored in main memory and still we can access via T-SQL like any other normal tables.
+The Hekaton allows us to work with memory-optimized tables and indexes which entirely stores in the main memory, and still, we can access via T-SQL like any other regular tables.

-We can also create a stored procedure by adding the “WITH NATIVE_COMPILATION” clause that only reference to memory-optimized tables.
+We can also create a stored procedure by adding the “WITH NATIVE_COMPILATION” clause that only refers to the memory-optimized tables.

-The Hekaton eliminates logical locks using automatic SNAPSHOT ISOLATION with multi-versioning, also have a lock free and latch free structures to access the data.
+The Hekaton eliminates logical locks using automatic SNAPSHOT ISOLATION with multi-versioning, also having a lock free and latch free structures for accessing the data.

 How Hekaton is different than SQL Server standard relational engine?

 Very simple answer,

-SQL Server standard relational engine developed basically for those data which resides on disk, and it reads and writes 8 KB per data pages to store them into the extents.
-This process requires lots of CPU I/O and memory.
+SQL Server standard relational engine developed basically for those data which resides on disk, and it reads and writes 8 KB per data pages which are available in the extents.
+This process requires lots of CPU I/O and memory internal operations.

-With memory-optimized tables, there are no any data pages and extents.
+With the memory-optimized tables, there are no any data pages and extents.
 It stores only the data rows into memory with index pointer.

-This engine also supports MVCC (Multiversion Concurrency Control) in which same data row has may be the different version at a single time so last updated version accessible by last most requests.
+The engine also supports MVCC (Multiversion Concurrency Control) in which same data row has may be the different versions at a time so last updated version accessible by last most requests.

-Because of MVCC nature, reader and writer process never block to eachother in Hekaton engine.
+Because of MVCC nature, reader and writer process never block to each other in the Hekaton engine.